apostrophecms-legacy/apostrophe-site/README.md

 ## Configuring Your Site

 Here's an `app.js` that demonstrates most of the options.
 Most of this is optional, of course. `root`, `shortName`, `hostName`, `adminPassword` and `sessionSecret` are required, and you almost certainly will want to add a few modules.
+You shoudl also set `baseUrl` if the protocol for your site is not HTTP.
 Everything else is totally skippable.

 ```javascript